 The Pacific Salmon Commission

-The PSC is an international decision-making organization, composed of four Commissioners (and four alternates) from the United States and Canada.
+The Pacific Salmon Commission (PSC) is an international decision-making organization, composed of four Commissioners (and four alternates) from the United States and Canada.
 This body handles ongoing administration of the Pacific Salmon Treaty through advice from four regional Panels of fisheries experts.
 Scientific advice on salmon populations and appropriate fishery controls comes from several joint technical committees of salmon scientists from each country.

 As a treaty organization, the PSC facilitates implementation of the Treaty through research and regular meetings between national, provincial/state, First Nation, and U.S. tribal delegates to manage commercial, sport, and subsistence fisheries in both countries.